jtcasablanca/workbench-example-agentic-rag/README.md

 #### Using a Self-Hosted Endpoint

-Each component in the pipeline can be configured to use a self-hosted endpoint.
-This lets you use your own models on your own GPUs, but requires you to setup endpoints and then connect them to the RAG application.
+Each pipeline component can be configured to use a self-hosted endpoint.
+You can run your own models on your own GPUs, but you'll need to set up the endpoints first.
+This works best if you know how to use containers and install NVIDIA software on Ubuntu.

-This requires some manual steps, but if you are relatively familiar with containers and NVIDIA software, it shouldn't be too bad.

 #### Prerequisites for Using a Self-Hosted Endpoint